Ask a Nurse: Will My Non-Nursing Associate Degree Transfer Toward a BSN?

 Answer: Absolutely — though how long it will take and the exact pathway you will follow will depend a lot on the degree you’ve already earned and the coursework you’ve taken.

-In addition to the nursing coursework, traditional four-year BSN programs will also require general education courses such as English, history, and math.
+In addition to the nursing coursework, traditional four-year BSN programs require general education courses such as English, history, and math.
 Depending on the classes that you took for your associate degree, some or all of these credits may transfer to your BSN degree.
-This could significantly reduce the number of credits you will need to take, possibly even a year or two off the total time needed.
+As a result, you may need to take fewer credits, which can shorten your graduation timeline by a year or two.

 It is important to note that most BSN programs have a lengthy list of prerequisites that need to be completed before you can be eligible to take nursing courses.
 Some prerequisites are listed below: